Quasi-War: Background

 Under the 1778 Treaty of Alliance, the United States had agreed to protect the French West Indies in return for French support in the American Revolutionary War.
 Because the treaty had no termination date, France claimed this obligation included supporting them against Great Britain and the Dutch Republic during the 1792–1797 War of the First Coalition.
 Despite popular enthusiasm for the French Revolution, there was little support for this in Congress.
 Neutrality allowed New England shipowners to earn huge profits evading the British blockade of French ports, while the Southern planter class feared the example set by France's abolition of slavery in 1794.

-In 1793, Congress suspended repayment of French loans incurred during the Revolutionary War, arguing the execution of Louis XVI and establishment of the French First Republic rendered existing agreements void.
-They further argued American military obligations under the Treaty of Alliance applied only to a "defensive conflict" and thus did not apply, since France had declared war on Britain and the Dutch Republic.
+In 1793, Congress suspended repayment of French loans incurred during the Revolutionary War, on the grounds that the execution of Louis XVI and dissolution of the former regime rendered existing agreements void.
+They further argued American military obligations were only valid in a defensive conflict, and thus did not apply, since France had declared war on Britain and the Dutch Republic.
 To ensure the U.S. did not become involved, Congress passed the Neutrality Act of 1794, while President George Washington issued an executive order forbidding American merchant ships from arming themselves.